Capparis arborea: Description

-Up to 8 metres tall with a stem diameter of 25 cm, but usually seen much smaller.
+Capparis arborea grows up to 8 metres tall with a stem diameter of 25 cm, but is usually seen much smaller.
 The trunk is crooked, short and irregular in appearance.
 Many sharp prickles grow on younger plants.
-Grey bark, with less sharp spines in older trees.
-Small branches fairly thick, dark grey though more green at the end.
+Older trees have grey bark, with less sharp spines.
+Its small branches are fairly thick and dark grey, though more green at the end.

-Leaves alternate on the stem, simple, oblong-lanceolate in shape.
-Sometimes ovate oblong in shape.
-5 to 10 cm long, 1.5 to 5 cm wide.
-Mostly rounded at the tip, although some leaves pointed at the tip.
-Juvenile leaves smaller than adult leaves with a prickly pointed leaf tip.
-Leaf veins visible on both surfaces.
-The midrib is raised under the leaf, but sunken on the top of the leaf.
+Leaves alternate on the stem, and are simple, oblong-lanceolate or sometimes oblong-ovate in shape.
+They are 5 to 10 cm long, and 1.5 to 5 cm wide, and mostly rounded at the tip, although some leaves are pointed at the tip.
+Juvenile leaves are smaller than adult leaves with a prickly pointed leaf tip.
+Leaf veins are visible on both surfaces with the midrib raised under the leaf, but sunken on top of the leaf.

 Flowers and fruit

-Single white flowers form from the leaf axils, around 4 cm in diameter.
-The attractive open wiry flowers form from January to March.
-Petals 15 mm long, fringed at the edges.
-The thin flower stalks are 30 to 50 mm long.
+Single white flowers form from the leaf axils and are 4 cm in diameter.
+The attractive, open wiry flowers form from January to March.
+The petals are 15 mm long, fringed at the edges.
+The thin flower stalks are 3 to 5 cm long.